 1. Help Develop a Daily Routine for Remote Team Members

 First, your remote workers need to develop a daily routine for themselves.
 Before their workday starts and after their workday ends, they need to have a routine that they can follow to set themselves up for the job and to relax afterward.
 It's important to personally try to balance your days for productivity.

 Help support your employees with the right tools to make setting a personal schedule easier.
 Encourage employees to use Google Calendar or whatever calendar tool your business uses to schedule both work tasks and personal tasks.
 Do they have chaotic mornings of getting the kids ready for school?
 Do they need to walk their dog in the afternoon?
 Do they have a doctor’s appointment?
 Whatever it is, they need to put it on a schedule and have it be a part of their daily routine.

 In addition to that, encourage your remote workers to start with the essentials when their working hours begin.
 For example, they will probably need to check their email, prepare their to-do list, get in touch with fellow colleagues, and check up with you.

 2. Motivate Your Remote Team to Dress Up

 Since we're on the topic of routine, dressing up like you are going to go to the office is a good tip!
 Encouraging your team to dress up like they normally would in a physical office will help support their mindset as well as their routine.
 It's the age old saying of "if you look good, you feel good."
 Plus, it makes you feel human after being stuck indoors for so long.

-Step 4: Help Reduce Work Distractions
+4. Help Reduce Distractions at Home